 The Rialto Theatre continued to show first run films for decades, eventually switching to Spanish-language films in the 1970’s to suit the changing neighborhood.
 In 1987, the auditorium interior was renovated to meet modern earthquake stress standards, and new seating, carpets and house curtains were fitted, but the Rialto Theatre was closed in October 1988.

-Sadly, like many of the area’s theatres, its lobby is now home to small retail shops.
-Its auditorium sits quietly waiting, perhaps in vain, to reopen.
+Sadly, like many of the area’s theatres, its lobby became home to small retail shops.
+Its auditorium sat quietly waiting, perhaps in vain, to reopen.
 And its large marquee remained blank.
 In late-2013 the building opened as an Urban Outfitters store

 Just login to your account and subscribe to this theater